Technical Studies - Journeyworker

 - Complete placement assessment.

-- Submit proof of your WI Apprenticeship Completion Certificate.
-Fax this to 262.691.5123 or email to the Admissions Office.
+- Apprenticeship completers: submit copy of Wisconsin Apprenticeship Completion Certificate issued by the Department of Workforce Development - Bureau of Apprenticeship Standards.
+Fax to 262.691.5123 or email to the Admissions Office.

 Deadlines To Know*